 Open Market handsets must be tested with a wide variety of MVNO SIM cards to ensure a good end user experience.

-End users expect all supported features to work reliably or they may choose to move to another MVNO provider and/or replace the Open Market handset with another model.
+End users expect all supported features to work reliably, or they may choose to move to another MVNO provider and/or replace the Open Market handset with another model.

-Open Market handsets are not SIM locked to the network provider, so end users can quickly change to another MVNO provider by simply inserting a different SIM card or putting a second SIM card in to dual SIM handset.
+Open Market handsets are not SIM locked to the network provider, so end users can quickly change to another MVNO provider by simply inserting a different SIM card or putting a second SIM card into a dual SIM handset.
+All supported features must work reliably to avoid products being returned as faulty and the overall user experience must be good to ensure customers are happy and retained.

 The three core scenarios are:

-Our Live Network Testing, tailored to the customers requirements, comprises:
+Our Live Network Testing, tailored to the customers’ requirements, comprises:

 IoTAS will provide daily reports which include any test case failures observed during field testing.
 The final test report will be released at the end of the project, after being reviewed.
-All testing will be completed according IEC/ISO 17025.